Sam Adams (American football): Seattle Seahawks

+Baltimore Ravens

+In 2000, he signed as a free agent with the Baltimore Ravens, and was a crucial piece in helping lead the most dominant defense in the league to a victory in Super Bowl XXXV.
+That season, he was also named as a starter in the Pro Bowl for the first time, a feat he would repeat the following season.

+Oakland Raiders

 In 2002, he was a free agent once again, and signed with the Oakland Raiders.
 He started 14 of 16 games that season, playing in 15 of those 16 games; one was missed due to injury.
 He was on the team that went to Super Bowl XXXVII.

+Buffalo Bills

 In 2003, Adams signed with the Buffalo Bills as a free agent and helped anchor the defensive line there.
 His first game for Buffalo was a memorable one, as he registered a sack, two tackles, and an interception against Tom Brady which was returned for his second career touchdown.
 He was a Pro Bowl alternate in 2003 for the second time in his career.

 On March 1, 2006, Adams was released by the Bills due to salary cap issues.

+Cincinnati Bengals

 On March 30, Adams signed a three-year contract with the Cincinnati Bengals.
 As a Bengal, he was reunited with head coach Marvin Lewis, who was the defensive coordinator for the Ravens when Adams played for them.

+Denver Broncos

 Adams signed with the Denver Broncos on June 4, 2007.
 He was released on December 4.